Ma-Pe-Ma/Betting-Competition/ReadMe.md

 This application's backend was implemented with the [Flask](https://flask.palletsprojects.com/en/3.0.x/) framework while the frontend part was designed with [Bootstrap](https://getbootstrap.com/).

+## Demo

+A statically seved demo of the application can be checked out [here](https://mapema.hu/assets/betting-competition/index.html).

 ## Course/rules of the competition
 The logic of the game is quite simple.
 The players starts with a given amount of credits.